Finding the sweet spot: rye termination timing to balance weed suppression and yield reduction in green planted no-till soybean.

 7. VE+21, 21 days after emergence, ~ V3 (2nd trifoliate) corresponded with rye anthesis.

 We used a residual herbicide on all treatments coupled with a broadleaf systemic herbicide to “start clean” by controlling emerged GTRW.
-Sulfentrazone + cloransulam-methyl (6.5 oz./a) was co-applied with 2,4-D (choline formulation to maintain label compliance, 0.71 lb. acid equivalent (AE)/a.) to all treatments at the time of PP termination.
+Sulfentrazone + cloransulam-methyl (6.5 oz./acre) was co-applied with 2,4-D (choline formulation to maintain label compliance, 0.71 lb. acid equivalent (AE)/acre) to all treatments at the time of PP termination in 2023 and 1 to 3 days after planting in 2024.
 The control and PP treatment also received glyphosate [0.90 lb.
-AE/a. for rye termination and complete burndown.
+AE/acre for rye termination and complete burndown.
 Glyphosate application was likely unnecessary in the control treatment as grass weeds were largely absent at all sites but was done for consistency.
 Termination treatments after PP received glyphosate (1.35 lb.
-AE/a. to endure complete termination) at the appropriate timing.
+AE/acre to ensure complete termination) at the appropriate timing (Table 1).

 In-season weed control consisted of 2,4-D choline + glyphosate (0.95 and 0.90 lb.
-AE/a.) following weed population characterization.
+AE/acre) following weed population characterization.
 We chose to use the Enlist trait based on regional use prevalence and made applications with AIXR (Spraying Systems Inc, Wheaton, IL) nozzles in accordance with label requirements.
-Postemergence herbicide was applied 48-49 days after planting (DAP), depending on the site.
+Postemergence herbicide was applied 48-56 days after planting (DAP), depending on the site and year.

 Rye was established after corn grain harvest the previous fall by drilling.
-Fields were selected based on presence/uniformity of GTRW.
+Fields were selected based on the presence/uniformity of GTRW.
 Plots were scaled at individual sites to match equipment width with length determined by populations of GTRW to ensure uniformity across all plots.
 Partners used their routine practices for crop management not related to treatments.
-Site characteristics are presented in Table 1.
+Site characteristics filed activities are reported in Table 1.

 Rye was sampled before termination to determine aboveground biomass (AGB) and percent canopy as estimated by fractional green canopy cover using Canopeo (Patrignani and Ochsner, 2015).
 AGB was sampled from 3 areas (3 rows, 1.5 ft of row, clipped ground level) outside of measurement rows, discussed below.
 Biomass is reported on a dry matter basis and canopy as percent cover.

-Soybean was planted 6-7 days after the first termination date, synchronized between sites.
+Soybean was planted 6-7 days after the first termination date in 2023, synchronized between sites.
+In 2024, planting occurred 1-4 days after termination, and we were unable to synchronize sites because soils were not fit at the East Troy site (S7).
 An at- planting comparison between preplant termination and green planting is shown in Figure 1.
 Figure 2 depicts numerous termination timings and provides an overall depiction of individual trial scale.

 Soybean yield was determined by mechanical harvest of the center two rows and reported at 13% moisture.